Reducing the Cost of Carbon Capture with Facilitated Transport Membrane (FTM) Technology

-The membranes have previously been validated for stability and performance in controlled lab experiments and under actual power plant flue gas conditions in extensive tests at the National Carbon Capture Center in Alabama under a U.S. Department of Energy collaboration.
+The FTM membranes have previously been validated for stability and performance in controlled lab experiments and under actual power plant flue gas conditions in extensive tests at the National Carbon Capture Center in Alabama under a U.S. Department of Energy collaboration.

 Learn more about Facilitated Transport Membrane Technology